JohnKeysCloud/odin-computer-science/misc-notes/graphs/main-graphs.md

 For example, one directed edge leaves the vertex for chest pad and enters the vertex for sweater.
 If a directed edge leaves vertex `u` and enters vertex `v`, we denote it by `(u, v)`, and the order of the vertices in the pair matters.
 The number of edges leaving a vertex is its _out-degree_.
-The number of edges entering a vetex is its _in-degree_.
+The number of edges entering a vertex is its _in-degree_.

 ## Graph Sizes
-When working with grpahs, its helpful to be able to talk about the set of vertices and the set of edges.
+When working with graphs, its helpful to be able to talk about the set of vertices and the set of edges.
 We usually denote the vertex set by `V` and the edge set by `E`.

 When we represent a graph or run an algorithm on a graph, we often want to use the sizes of the vertex and edge sets in asymptotic notation.